Branes and Antibranes in AdS$_3$: The Impossible States in the CFT Gap: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Iosif Bena, Guillaume Bossard, Soumangsu Chakraborty, Rapha\"el Dulac, Samir Mathur, Gela Patashuri, Nick Warner, and Zixia Wei for comments and stimulating discussions.
+We especially thank Joaquín Turiaci for sharing the unitarity argument discussed in Sec.~\ref{sec:Interpretation}.
 R.E. is supported by MICINN grant PID2022-136224NB-C22, AGAUR grant 2021 SGR 00872, and grant CEX2024-001451-M funded by MICIU/AEI/10.13039/501100011033.
 P.H. is supported by the Department of Physics at The Ohio State University.